ElmoNeedsArson/Obsidian-3D-embed/README.md

 |:--:|:--:|
 |Video of getting a grid|possible view of a grid| Voila a Grid|

 To get the grid, similarly to the instructions above, drag in all the models you want.
-Select all the models with your a drag selection, and execute the grid command: (ctrl+p) -> Embed 3D: Add a 3D grid embed from selection.
+Select all the models with a drag selection, and execute the grid command: (`ctrl+p`) -> `Embed 3D: Grid: Add a 3D grid embed from selection.`

 # Additional Information
 Each embed will contain a codeblock of information.
 You can access this by clicking in the top right of the scene OR by moving your type cursor into the codeblock